derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

     - ###### Verify that user can edit a card
         ```
         Description
-            Verify that if a card exists and they click "edit" and change the front text, the card is updated in the database
+            Verify that if a card exists and logged in user clicks "edit" and changes the front text, the card is updated in the database
         Pre-conditions
-            The is a logged-in user with an existing deck and 1 card in the deck
+            There is a logged-in user with an existing deck and 1 card in the deck
         Test steps
             1. Update the front text of the card
             2. Check that the database has the updated front text of the card.
 	    3. Check that the card_count for that deck remains the same in the database
         Expected result
-            The database value of the front text of that card is updated.
+            The database value of the front text of the card is updated.
         Post-conditions
 	    The card table is updated and the deck table remains in its original state
         ```
 <br>